 There is a low volume, blood density right-sided extra-axial collection, a subdural and subarachnoid distribution.

-- Relatively large left parietal scalp haematoma with a 'contrecoup' low volume right subdural and subarachnoid haemorrhage.
-No significant mass effect associated with the haemorrhage.
+- Relatively large left parietal scalp hematoma with a 'contrecoup' low volume right subdural and subarachnoid hemorrhage.
+No significant mass effect associated with the hemorrhage.

 The lesion was excised and histology confirmed a WHO grade 1 meningioma.

 The SAH and SDH is quiet subtle and could be missed without appropriate windowing.